stratum-mining/sv2-spec/05-Mining-Protocol.md

 | | | support for version rolling. |
 | REQUIRES_EXTENDED_CHANNELS | 1 | Upstream node will not accept opening of a standard channel |

+A server MAY require Extended Channels on a connection by setting `REQUIRES_EXTENDED_CHANNELS`, overriding the general requirement of §5.2.2.
+A client receiving this flag MUST NOT request a Standard Channel on that connection.
+If it does, the server MUST respond with `OpenMiningChannel.Error`.

+`REQUIRES_EXTENDED_CHANNELS` cannot be honored for a client that set `REQUIRES_STANDARD_JOBS` in `SetupConnection.flags`, as such a client cannot work on Extended Channels.
+A server that does not serve Standard Channels MUST instead reject that client's `SetupConnection` with `SetupConnection.Error`, with `REQUIRES_STANDARD_JOBS` set in the error's `flags` field, consistent with the unsupported-flags reporting rule in §3.6.3.

 ### 5.3.2 `OpenStandardMiningChannel` (Client -> Server)

 This message requests to open a standard channel to the upstream node.